apache/nuttx/examples/README.txt

   A simple web client example.
 It will obtain a file from a server using the HTTP protocol.
 Settings unique to this example include:

-    CONFIG_EXAMPLE_WGET_HOSTNAME  - The host that serves the file CONFIG_EXAMPLE_WGET_FILENAME  - The name of the file to get (with leading '/') CONFIG_EXAMPLE_WGET_NOMAC     - (May be defined to use software assigned MAC) CONFIG_EXAMPLE_WGET_IPADDR    - Target IP address
+    CONFIG_EXAMPLE_WGET_URL       - The URL of the file to get CONFIG_EXAMPLE_WGET_NOMAC     - (May be defined to use software assigned MAC) CONFIG_EXAMPLE_WGET_IPADDR    - Target IP address
     CONFIG_EXAMPLE_WGET_DRIPADDR  - Default router IP addess